-- Mundane Fantastic: One interesting thing about Makoto Shinkai's stories is that they often blend together highly fantastic stories with down-to-earth emotions.
+- Mundane Fantastic: One interesting thing about Makoto Shinkai's stories is that they often blend together highly fantastic stories featuring sci-fi or even Magic Realism elements with down-to-earth emotions.
 She and Her Cat, 5 Centimeters per Second, and The Garden of Words are his only movies without anything supernatural.

 - One-Man Army: Shinkai did everything save the music and the female lead's voice in Voices Of A Distant Star.
 In his subsequent works, he has had a production team helping him.

 - Production Posse: Sort of.
 The English dubs for almost all of his works were directed by Steven Foster at ADV Films.
-5 Centimeters Per Second got a second dub from Bang Zoom directed by Alex von David, and your name. went to NYAV Post instead, with Michael Sinterniklaas and Stephanie Sheh co-directing.
+5 Centimeters Per Second got a second dub from Bang Zoom directed by Alex von David.
+Recently, your name. and Weathering With You went to NYAV Post, with Michael Sinterniklaas and Stephanie Sheh co-directing.